-Canada wildfires: At least 30,000 households told to evacuate as fires approach
+Canada wildfires: At least 30,000 households in British Columbia told to evacuate

-At least 30,000 households have been ordered to evacuate in Canada's British Columbia province, where nearly 400 wildfires are raging.
+About 30,000 households have been ordered to evacuate in Canada's British Columbia province, where nearly 400 wildfires are raging.

-Officials have restricted travel to Kelowna, a waterside city of 132,000 people, where smoke from nearby fires hangs over Lake Okanagan.
+Two huge fires in the Shuswap region merged overnight, destroying blocks of houses and other buildings.

-The order is designed to ensure enough accommodation for evacuees and emergency workers.
+To the south, travel to the waterside city of Kelowna has been restricted, and smoke from nearby fires hangs over Lake Okanagan.

-Fires have destroyed homes in nearby West Kelowna, a city of 36,000 people.
+Fires have charred homes in West Kelowna, a nearby city of 36,000.

-The travel restrictions also apply to the towns of Kamloops, Oliver, Penticton and Vernon and Osoyoos.
+The travel restriction around Kelowna is designed to ensure enough accommodation for evacuees and emergency workers.
+It also applies to the towns of Kamloops, Oliver, Penticton and Vernon and Osoyoos.

-Hundreds of miles north, a huge fire continues to edge towards the city of Yellowknife.
+Hundreds of miles north, in a different province, a huge fire continues to edge towards the city of Yellowknife.

 An official deadline to evacuate the city - the capital of Canada's Northwest Territories - lapsed on Friday.
 A local official said later that day that nearly all residents had left, either by car or plane.